 I cannot reconcile Newtown with the fact that at Packard and other pediatric hospitals across the country, we can save premature babies less than a pound, we can fix hearts with tiny catheters and treat rare brain tumors.
 I have seen children breathe with new lungs, and “fly” out of the pediatric ICU with new kidneys, free from a lifetime of dialysis.

 Attending pediatricians speak of a time when an ear infection could turn into life threatening meningitis, or years of deafness and disability.
 But in today’s reality, in my short time in pediatrics, I have seen more kids affected by gunshot wounds than this feared infectious disease.

 I cannot reconcile the fact that today we are willing to take a chance with the precious lives that every day we endeavor to keep safe and healthy.

 Let’s change the debate from the distracting proposition of armed guards in schools.
 Let’s urge our elected leaders to adequately fund the National Center for Injury Prevention and Control, and to get back on track with firearm safety research, which according to a recent JAMA article has been virtually frozen since 1996.
 Let’s not be afraid to study gun violence and draw evidence-based conclusions about its causes.
 A common refrain from advocates of expanded gun access is that there is minimal data showing gun violence is the result of not enough gun control.
 Well, there can be no data when no studies are allowed in the first place.
 Let’s stop suppressing the science at a federal level.

 The reasons for gun violence are complex and varied, but the lack of research only serves to make those reasons more opaque.
 As a physician scientist and a mom, I feel we should demand that research into gun violence be funded and conducted without restriction at the federal level.
 This is a first step we can all agree on.

-Cathleen Collins is a pediatrics resident who blogs at BadParent, MD.
+Cathleen Collins is a pediatric resident who blogs at BadParent, MD.